5 Easy Halloween Crafts for Kids in 2022

 Fun fact to share as you craft: The term jack-o-lantern was once a description for a night watchman, walking the streets with his lantern.

-Coffee filters are perfectly cut and shaped to make the spookiest Halloween ghosts.
+Coffee filters are perfectly cut and shaped to make the spookiest DIY Halloween decorations: ghosts!
 Place a lollipop in the center of two filters and pull the edges around, twisting at the base of the candy.
 Tie the neck of the ghost with a black ribbon and create the face with the help of a marker and/or googly eyes.
 Ruffle the edges of the coffee filter to give your ghost a little terrifying detail.

 Fun fact to share as you craft: To achieve the look of a spectral haunting, special-effects artists use a technique established in the late 1800s known as Pepper’s Ghost: Reflecting an image off a mirror into a transparent sheet of acrylic to create the appearance of a spirit.
 This trick is how Disney’s Haunted Mansion fills a ballroom with ghostly dancers.